em-foundation/emscript-docs/docs/home/index.md

 1. see the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2024/)

-The implementation of **EM&bull;Script** does leverage many of the language services and compiler APIs  delivered as part of TypeScript [TS].&thinsp; As important, a robust TS type-system enables us to capture "the essence of EM" without leaving the confines of the TypeScript language.
+**EM&bull;Script** does in fact leverage many of the language services and compiler APIs delivered as part of TypeScript.&thinsp; As important, the later's robust type-system enables us to capture "the essence of EM" without leaving the confines of the TypeScript language.

 But perhaps the strongest reason for choosing TypeScript comes down to this insight:

 !!! bulb "&ast;NOBODY&ast; regards TypeScript as a suitable language for programming resource-constrained MCUs&thinsp;!!"

+Opportunities abound....
 Unlike other modern programming languages that have "branched out" to target embedded MCUs [MicroPython, TinyGo, and others], TypeScript has never had a bridge into the domain of low-cost, low-power embedded systems &ndash; until now, of course&thinsp;!!

 ## Show and tell